uo-lca/CalRecycleLCA/vs/README.md

 If LCIAMethodID is not provided, how can the client determine which results apply to which methods?

 Visualization needs unit - that is a flow property.
 There is currently no web api resource for Flow Properties.

+##### Resolution #####

+As for Process - Although there is no absolute rule in terms of best practices it is more accepted that plural will be used for API's returning a collection.
+Especially since (in the future) you may pass an id which would return a single item in that collection.
+(http://kbcalr.isber.ucsb.edu/api/lciamethods?impactCategoryID=4 vs http://kbcalr.isber.ucsb.edu/api/lciamethod?impactCategoryID=4) - To be implemented

+Should parameters be optional?
+If so, more return fields are needed.
+If LCIAMethodID is not provided, how can the client determine which results apply to which methods? - To be discussed in a meeting

+Visualization needs unit - that is a flow property.
+There is currently no web api resource for Flow Properties. - To be discussed in a meeting